 Georgia has a mortality rate of 12.816 deaths per 1,000.
 According to the World Health Organization, the leading causes of death are the same in most European nations: cancer, circulatory, respiratory, and digestive diseases, and injuries and poisoning.
 The premature mortality rate (for individuals under 65) has increased since 2000, with diseases of the circulatory system and cancers being the leading causes of death.
 Georgia has several risk factors for non-communicable diseases, including smoking tobacco, alcohol use, and overweight/obesity.
 The highest risk factors associated with disease in Georgia are dietary risks, high blood pressure, high body mass index, and tobacco use.

-Countries with low mortality rates have improved access to health, well-informed citizens, overall better nutrition, higher standards of living, and advancements in medicine.
+Countries with low mortality rates have improved access to health, well-informed citizens, overall better nutrition, higher living standards, and advancements in medicine.

 Qatar has the lowest mortality rate in the world of 1.244 deaths per 1,000 people.
-This low mortality rate can be attributed to Qatar’s improved health care system, renowned for its technologically advanced facilities and some of the best patient care in the world.
+This low mortality rate can be attributed to Qatar's improved health care system, renowned for its technologically advanced facilities and some of the world's best patient care.